DanielGarcia-Carrillo/Better-Soundcloud-Likes-redux/README.md

 Currently deployed to [google storage](https://storage.googleapis.com/better-soundcloud-callback.appspot.com/index.html) (no server is used to make implementation simple)

 ## Testing
-If you don't have a soundcloud account then you can access by adding `?dev=1` to the url
+If you don't have a soundcloud account then you can access by adding `?dev=1` to the url (It pulls a json object with my personal likes)

 Safari blocks popups and therefore the Soundcloud oauth flow, so dev mode must be used